 My advice?
 Never let your predispositions hold you back from experiencing authentic Thai street food, because it’s ridiculously delicious and alarmingly cheap – two qualities I’m sure most Asians can appreciate.

-Here’s a list of Thai street food we feel you shouldn’t miss out on when you’re in Bangkok.
-You can also easily save and view this list of places on TripAdvisor here.
+Here’s a quick introduction to a recommendation of Thai street food I feel you shouldn’t miss out on when you’re in Bangkok.

 1. Pork Trotters Rice (Khao Kaa Moo)

 Prepared very similarly to the Chinese version, Khao Kaa Moo has a sweeter front, less vinegar and (relatively) less oil.
 The Chinese go crazy with their grease.
-As opposed to Pad Thai, this braised pork trotter dish is one of the lesser known dishes of Thai cuisines to tourists, but absolutely delicious.
+As opposed to Pad Thai, this braised pork trotter dish is one of the lesser-known dishes of Thai cuisine to tourists, but absolutely delicious.

 I generally prefer the ones served in the rural areas though – I remember having these after a military exercise at Kanchanburi and they just cannot compare to the ones in the city.
 The braised gravy and tender pork atop white rice produces a truly heart-warming dish.